St Augustine's Catholic Academy

 We are a mainstream Catholic Primary School situated in Meir.
 We welcome and cater for a variety of needs and strive for every child to meet their full potential.

-Contact name Mary Bush
+Contact name Daniel Young

 Contact position SENDCO